ChrisJAllan/vr-video-player-overlay/README.md

 Might now work when using a compositor such as picom when using the glx backend.

 # Building
-vr video player can be built by running `./build.sh` or by using [sibs](https://git.dec05eba.com/sibs) or if you are running Arch Linux, then you can find it on aur under the name vr-video-player-git (`yay -S vr-video-player-git`).
+Run `./build.sh` or if you are running Arch Linux, then you can find it on aur under the name vr-video-player-git (`yay -S vr-video-player-git`).\
-Dependencies needed when building using `build.sh`: `glm, glew, sdl2, openvr, libx11, libxcomposite, libxfixes`.
+Dependencies needed when building using `build.sh`: `glm, glew, sdl2, openvr, libx11, libxcomposite, libfixes`.

 # How to use
 Install xdotool and launch a video in a video player (I recommend mpv, because browsers, smplayer and vlc player remove the vr for 360 videos) and resize it to fit your monitor or larger for best quality and then,